pieter-van-prooijen/artifactory-crawler/README.md

 artifact, but creates a time-stamped instance in the version directory of the artifact.
-This can eat up disk space fairly quickly if many snapshots deploys are made, for example as part of a continuous integration build proces.
+This can eat up disk space fairly quickly if many snapshots deploys are made, for example as part of a continuous integration build process.
 Maven only fetches the most recent artifact instance when making snapshot builds, it doesn't really need the older instances.

 Artifactory has a repository setting  which limits the number of unique snapshot artifacts for a version, but this limit is switched off by default (see Admin tab => Repository =>
-Select a local snapshot repo => Choose "Edit" via the popup => Basic Settings tab).
+Select a local snapshot repository => Choose "Edit" via the popup => Basic Settings tab).

 The problem is that switching this limit on at a later date will only clean